Asbestos Disability Claims - Get the Benefits You've Earned

 Many asbestos manufacturers went bankrupt and were forced to create trust funds to compensate victims.
 If you were exposed to their products, you may be eligible for fast, lump-sum payouts—often within months and always without going to court.

-A Hypothetical Example: How One Veteran Used Every Option
+A Hypothetical Example: How One Veteran Could Use Every Option

-Asbestos Trust Claims: David files claims with several asbestos bankruptcy trusts linked to the manufacturers of the insulation and gaskets he encountered both in the Navy and as a civilian worker.
-These claims result in lump sum payouts.
+• Asbestos Trust Claims: David might be eligible to file claims with several asbestos bankruptcy trusts tied to the insulation, gaskets, and other products he encountered both in the Navy and in civilian jobs.
+These claims could result in lump sum payouts.

 For a detailed explanation of these options, visit our Legal Options page to learn more about the paths to compensation available to you and your family.